2. Introduction and Overview

 2.3.5.
 PHY Register access

 In any mode, each PHY can be accessed by the embedded processor over MDIO in order to read and write configurations registers.
-More information can be found in PHY Dashboard
+More information can be found in Device Register Access

 2.4.
 Hardware Requirements